byu-biophysics-archive/DNAmodeling/moltemplate/completed_examples/3-simple_polymers/README.txt

+##Note -- This repository doesn't contain the lammpstrajectory file that was created as it was too large

 This directory contains an example of a couarse-grained (vaguely protein-like) heteropolymer consisting of 14 residues, each of which has 2 atoms